 Will the deputy at fault be prosecuted?

-District attorney George Brauchler is prosecuting Lockett for murder and sexual assault.
+District attorney George Brauchler is prosecuting Lockett for murder.
 He told Denver7 his office has contemplated filing criminal charges against Wineski for his inaccurate statements.

 "At this point, we don't think that it was part of an affidavit or sworn statement," Brauchler said.
 "Those are kinds of the triggers to get us into the criminal realm for when you say something that's a lie.
 It looks like, at this point, based on the information that I have, that it was a lie that was made to the sheriff, to his employer, that resulted in him no longer being a deputy."